Do teachers who make mistakes, become better teachers?

 His bike (and his body) were battered, but we carried on after several hours soothing his aches and pains by the roadside.

 You see in teaching, riding a bicycle is very much the same as working in the classroom.
 Some days it works as expected and on other days, parts need tightening and a little tinkering.

 I may not teach as much as I used to, or even ride a bike, but I wouldn’t be the teacher I am today if I hadn’t made mistakes or tweaked my pedagogy along the way.
 Or even better, was encouraged to take risks in a school where trust was given to me as a classroom teacher, a middle leader and as a senior teacher.

 [Mistakes] can only happen in a culture of high levels of trust, where colleagues regularly share their concerns about their own practice.
 When they do this, they are preparing the ground for holding others to account as well.
 When a culture has been created of high challenge, low threat, when all have taken the short amount of time to note the things that have gone well, then self-esteem is sufficiently high to own up to the mistakes and move practice on.

-To develop this same work-ethic in others requires practice.
+Developing this same work ethic in others requires practice.
 Cycling up and down hills, teaching tough lessons and classes where relationships have taken months and months to form.
 Our own self-esteem must be sufficiently high before we are confident enough to take risks in the classroom.
-If confidence is not fostered in our formative years, it will take several years to break old habits in our latter years, perhaps making us less-likely to take risks and learn from our make mistakes.
+If confidence is not fostered in our formative years, it will take several years to break old habits in our latter years, perhaps making us less likely to take risks and learn from our make mistakes.

 You see in the classroom, ‘if you’re not making mistakes, you’re not doing anything.’
 And if you’re not doing anything, your probably not reflecting on the techniques you’re using in the classroom.